Partial identification for discrete data with nonignorable missing outcomes: Nonparametric modelling

 \subsection{Assumptions on the direction of missing data bias}

 Initially the reparameterization of our saturated model resulted in parameters $q_{x,z}$ and $\omega_{x,z}$ cleanly separated into dependent and independent of the observed data, respectively.
 However the introduction of an instrumental variable assumption of $Z$ induces an $\textit{a priori}$ dependence between these variables as seen in the joint priors in the previous section.
-While this assumption has the potential to shrink nonparametric bounds on $\Psi$, this does not always happen and depends on our observed data.
+While this assumption has the potential to narrow nonparametric bounds on $\Psi$, the magnitude of this narrowing depends on our observed data.

 Here we give two examples, one where an instrumental variable assumption significantly narrows the bounds of $\Psi$, and one where it does not.
-In both examples we consider the inference in the limiting posterior distribution where we have infinite data and the marginal posteriors of our parameters $q_{x,z}$ are point masses at $q_{x,z}^\dagger$.
+In both examples we consider inference in the limiting posterior distribution where we have infinite data and the marginal posteriors of our parameters $q_{x,z}$ are point masses at $q_{x,z}^\dagger$.
 Consider our first example with probabilities shown in Table 1.
 In this example we have a combination of large observed differences in $P(Y=1|R=1, X=x, Z=z)$ and low levels of missingness in at least one of the two cells when $X=0$ and $X=1$.
 If we make the assumption that $Z$ is an instrument (i.e. $OR(Y,Z|X) = 1$), this forces our $\omega$ parameters to be in restricted ranges relative to the case where we make no assumptions.
-Figure 1 (a) and (b) show the posteriors for $P(Y=1|X=1)$ and $log(OR(Y,Z|X=1))$ implied by the joint priors (2) and (6), as well as the posterior for $\Psi$.
-See Section 3 for details on the posterior sampling procedure.
-We can see that restricting the odds ratio to 1 narrows the nonparametric bounds on $\Psi$ and sharpens inference.
+Figure 2 (a) and (b) show the posteriors for $P(Y=1|X=1)$ and $log(OR(Y,Z|X=1))$ implied by the joint priors for the Sat and Sat-OR-1 models, as well as the posterior for $\Psi$.
+Restricting the odds ratio to 1 narrows the nonparametric bounds on $\Psi$ and sharpens inference in this case.